seanwhs/Tutorials/NextJS/Build-a-QuickBooks-Clone/Part11-Customers-and-Vendors.md

 ## Part 11: Customers & Vendors

-**Goal:** build our first user-facing CRUD feature using Server Actions, for both Customers and Vendors.
+Goal: build our first user-facing CRUD feature using Server Actions, for both Customers and Vendors.

-**Prerequisite:** Parts 1-10 completed.
+Prerequisite: Parts 1-10 completed.

 ---

 ### 1. Add the schema

-Open src/lib/db/schema.ts.
+Open `src/lib/db/schema.ts`.
 Add these two tables at the end of the file (keep everything already there):

 ```ts
 export const customers = pgTable("customers", {